TianrenWang/platonic/README.md

-# NgPlatonic
+# Platonic

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
+This project was originally copied from https://github.com/petr166/mean-chat-app.

 ## Development server